Critical thinking is good for your soul

 Obviously I’m not advocating slamming books for the sake of slamming them.
 And I don’t want anyone to feel bad about writing predominantly positive reviews.
 What I am advocating for is careful, consistent, thoughtful discernment.
 A little good ole fashioned critical thinking is good for the soul, both your own and your reader’s.

-One Reply to “Critical thinking is good for your soul”
+1 thought on “Critical thinking is good for your soul”

 Comments are closed.